Frequently Asked Questions

 Can I buy or change private health plan coverage outside of Open Enrollment?

-- Loss of eligibility for other coverage (for example if you quit your job or were laid off or if your hours were reduced, or if you lose student health coverage when you graduate) Note that loss of eligibility for other coverage because you didn’t pay premiums does not trigger a special enrollment opportunity
+- Loss of eligibility for other coverage (for example if you quit your job, were laid off, had your hours reduced, or if you lose student health coverage when you graduate) Note that loss of eligibility for other coverage because you didn’t pay premiums does not trigger a special enrollment opportunity

-- Gaining a dependent (for example, if you get married or give birth to or adopt a child).
+- Gaining a dependent (for example, if you get married, give birth, or adopt a child).
 Note that pregnancy does NOT trigger a special enrollment opportunity.

 - Divorce or legal separation